Board of Trustees Manual

 The Educational Policy Committee shall consider and recommend policies governing the educational activities of the University.

-The Committee shall have as its principal liaison with the University Administration the Vice President for Academic Affairs and Provost.
+The principal liaison to the Committee shall be the Executive Vice President for Academic Affairs and Provost.

 The duties of the Educational Policy Committee include:

 - Ensure that the Trustees oversee the planning of the academic affairs of the University.

 - Study the administrative structure of the academic area.